k-giardchase/address_book_js/README.md

 ##Use and Editing
+To use the app, <br>
+1. Clone the repository. `git clone https://github.com/k-giardchase/address_book_js.git`<br>
+2. Change directories into the folder `cd address_book_js`<br>
-To use the app, clone the repository.
-In the top level of the project folder, click on book.html and open it in your web browser.
+3. In the top level of the project folder, open book.html in your web browser.

 ##Copyright (c) 2015 Kyle Giard-Chase